 Underpinning the technical and price analysis of Solana is who is backing this project.
 SBF is regarded the world over as one of the most influential people in cryptos.
 Has been the most outspoken advocate for Solana and one of their core backers.
 So the significance of his blessing for this blockchain cannot be overstated.
 Largely due to the cult following SBF has garnered in the crypto space.

 When looking on the ecosystem page of Solana it becomes obvious that they’ll soon roll out enough projects to flesh out an ecosystem that can go neck and neck with Ethereum and Binance Smart Chain.

 However, one caveat for Solana is the language it is written in.
 Projects on Ethereum can effectively copy and paste their code onto Binance Smart Chain as well as use the same tools from a Solidity environment because BSC is EVM compatible.
 Whereas Solana is not EVM compatible.
-Furthermore, Solana is written in Rust, which has far fewer developers available than in the ETH and BSC ecosystem.
+Furthermore, Solana is written in Rust, which has far fewer developers available than in the ETH and BSC ecosystems.

 It will be interesting to see whether or not ETH 2.0 will deploy fast enough to regain traction lost to BSC, or if Solana will rise quickly enough to overcome EVM blockchains as a whole.
 Moreover, each of these blockchains has their own unique advantages, from ETH’s first mover advantage to BSC’s current low gas fees paired with CZ and Binance’s backing.
 So only time will tell which blockchain wins the title of the de facto DeFi platform.